Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/indexing-nested-properties.markdown

-{{% note "Map based nested properties "%}}
+{{% note "Map-Based Nested Properties "%}}
-Note that the same indexing techniques above are also applicable to Map-based nested properties, which means that in the example above the `Info` and `Address` classes could be replaced with a `java.util.Map<String,Object>`, with the map keys representing the property names.
+The same indexing techniques above are also applicable to Map-based nested properties, which means that in the example above the `Info` and `Address` classes could be replaced with a `java.util.Map<String,Object>`, with the map keys representing the property names.
 {{% /note %}}